easazade/Flutter-Factory/pod/README.md

 # Database

+to connect to postgres databse in docker run
+`docker exec -it pod_server-postgres-1 psql -U postgres`

 protocols define different serializable classes mdoels, exceptions, enums if we add the table field to the protocol it will generate its database stuff as well. if not it will only generate a serializable class.